aliatiia/spartan-ecdsa-audit-report/README.md

 Reported by [Antonio Viggiano](https://github.com/aviggiano), [Igor Line](https://github.com/igorline), [Oba](https://github.com/obatirou)

-### 3. Under constrained circuits compromising the soundness of the system
+### 3. High - Under constrained circuits compromising the soundness of the system

 In the file [packages/circuits/eff_ecdsa_membership/secp256k1/mul.circom](), the signals `slo` & `shi` are assigned but not constrained.